Christine Darby // Published: June 2021 // Updated: August 2025

 By all normal measures these sites should be visible on Google—regardless of platform, template, subpar structure or even sparse content.
 We don’t guarantee results, but every site we’ve assisted so far has regained expected visibility.

 What not to do?
 Don’t assume it will work itself out.
-Many site owners stay invisible on Google for months—sometimes years.
+Many sites were invisible on Google for months—sometimes years.

 What to do?
-Google’s documentation is a good starting point for DIY troubleshooting.
-But if your efforts haven’t resolved the issue, it’s time to bring in experienced help.
+Google’s documentation is the best starting point for DIY troubleshooting.
 There’s no valid reason a fully indexed legitimate site should remain invisible for months.
+If your efforts haven’t resolved the issue, consider hiring experienced help.

-It’s not uncommon for sites fighting this issue to be missing from Google for months prior to intervention.
-But all sites we’ve assisted resumed normal and expected visibility in Google Search.
-See examples below of some sites that helped us document the pattern, dates indicate when we worked with the website owner:
+• See examples below of some early sites that helped us document the pattern, dates indicate when we worked with the website owner.

 • February 2020: Liz Markus (artist)